Nesh108/auth/README.md

 ]
 ```

 Spaces and capital letters will automatically be stripped from the `secret` field.
 The alt names are shorter names that you can use to generate tokens.
-On a Mac the token value will automatically be copied to the clipboard.
+On Mac OS X the token value will automatically be copied to the clipboard.